 Experimental Aircraft Association (EAA) was founded in 1953 by a group of individuals in Milwaukee, Wisconsin, who were interested in building their own airplanes.
+EAA is the only association that offers the fun and camaraderie of participating in the flying, building, and restoring of recreational aircraft.
+Membership in EAA enables participants to share the spirit of aviation.

-As the organization grew, it attracted new members have a wide range of aviation interests, including antiques, classics, warbirds, aerobatic aircraft, ultralights, helicopters, and contemporary manufactured aircraft.
+As the organization grew, it attracted new members with a wide range of aviation interests, including antiques, classics, warbirds, aerobatic aircraft, ultralights, helicopters, and contemporary manufactured aircraft.
 EAA has grown into an international organization representing the entire spectrum of recreational aviation.

 EAA is a passionate community of more than 200,000 aviators.
 It’s their mission to grow participation in aviation.
 Whatever your interests or aviation goals, EAA can help steer you in the right direction.

 “Experimental” is what the Federal Aviation Administration calls planes built by individuals rather than in factories.

 EAA’s chapters are about bringing people together in a community who are interested in learning about and sharing aviation knowledge.
 Chapter members plan a variety of social and educational activities including fly-ins and seminars.